 The natural world in and around Sarasota opens up during these summer months in a way most people don’t get to see.
-From a once-a-year blooming cactus to fresh fruit and game fish, the world of Sarasota becomes a play land of natural beauty, which is mirrored in the city’s summertime dedication to the arts.
+From a surreal and beautiful display of Salvador Dalí-inspired artwork to fresh fruit and game fish, the world of Sarasota becomes a play land of natural beauty, which is mirrored in the city’s summertime dedication to the arts.

 Activities & Attractions

 The Dalí Museum may be located in the other Opal destination of St. Petersburg, Florida.
 But, now through the end of June, the world-renown museum touches down in Sarasota during the Salvador Dalí: Gardens of the Mind exhibition, hosted by Marie Selby Botanical Gardens, a 15-acre botanical garden located on the shores of Sarasota Bay.
 This surreal and beautiful display features Dalí’s use of botanical imagery throughout a tropical plant display in the Tropical Conservatory that is inspired by his work.

 One of Sarasota’s most popular fishing stops is the New Pass Bascule Bridge that connects Longboat Key to Lido Beach.
 While anglers converge on the bridge all year long to try to hook snook, blue fish, and flounder, the months of May and June are tarpon season – Florida’s favorite game fish – on the Gulf, with several fishermen making record catches around it.
 Stop by New Pass Grill & Bait Shop to stock up on equipment and bait and to pack the cooler with sandwiches and beer.
 Or, for an even better chance of catching, charter a boat like Wrightstuff Charters to go offshore and see for yourself why these aerial fighters are considered some of the toughest to catch.